 Cash App, Venmo, Zelle, and PayPal are all widely used digital payment services that have changed the way we handle money.
-Each platform has its own unique features, benefits, and drawbacks, making it important to understand what sets them apart.Â
+Each platform has its own unique features, benefits, and drawbacks, making it important to understand what sets them apart.

 Let’s take a closer look at what each platform offers, so you can decide which one is right for you.

-Launched in 2013 by Square, Inc., Cash App is a mobile payment service and financial platform that allows users to send and receive money, make online purchases, as well as invest in stocks and Bitcoin.
+Cash App is a mobile payment service platform that allows users to send and receive money, make online purchases, as well as invest in stocks and Bitcoin.
 It is popular for its user-friendly interface and integration with other financial services like Square and Cash Card.

 How Cash App Works

-To use Cash App, simply download the app and link your bank account or debit card.
-Once linked, you can send and receive money from other Cash App users using their phone number or $Cashtag (a unique username).
+Once linked, you can send and receive money from other Cash App users using their phone number or $Cashtag, which is their unique username).
 Additionally, you can buy shares of stocks and Bitcoin within the app.

 Features